w3c/wcag3/guidelines/groups/images-and-media/image-alternatives/image-types-identified.md

 :::except-when
 * An image is a link or a part of a link.
 * An image is a button or a part of a button.
-* An image is "purely" :term[decorative] (such as an icon used alongside text, or a thumbnail image within a link).
+* An image is :term[purely decorative] (such as an icon used alongside text, or a thumbnail image within a link).
 :::

 :::example